Masfets/pendoo-docs/Writerside/topics/features.md

 Publish fair reviews on your website and keep building on that trust between your brand and your customers.
 <warning>To enable this feature, a Pro plan may be required.</warning>

+#### :fuelpump: Checkout fields {id="checkout-fields"}
+Fuel your checkout how you see fit.
+Control the fields you would like to gather data with and craft your on-brand custom checkout.
+An order tag?
+A referral field?
+Or maybe even a discount code?

+What's more, you can tie your checkout fields to specific locations.
+Are you running an offer at a newly opened location?
+No problem, we got you.

 #### :lock: Anti-theft {id="anti-theft"}
 Pendoo collaborates with leading anti-theft solutions providers, such as <a href="https://nedap.com/">Nedap</a>, to enhance our security offerings and ensure robust protection for our retail partners.
 Are you using RFID?
 Or magnetic tags?